buildpacks/pack/docs/tutorials/app-journey.md

 ## What is a buildpack?

 Let's start with the basics.
-A buildpack is something you've likely already leveraged without knowing it, as they're already being used in many cloud platforms.
+A buildpack is something you've likely leveraged without knowing it, as they're already being used in many cloud platforms.
 A buildpack's job is to gather dependencies that your app needs to build and run, and a buildpack often performs this job quickly and quietly.

 That said, while buildpacks are often a behind-the-scenes detail, they are extremely important.